-Fishing longline
+Fishing Sector 1 (longline)

-Season

-(e.g. 2011/12) Number of vessels
+Season (e.g. 2011/12) Number of vessels

-2014/15 90

 2015/16 89

 2016/17 88

+2017/18 86

 (b) Specify the historic national SBT allocation, together with any carry-forward of unfished allocation and the total SBT catch counted against the national allocation (Attributable Catch) during the 3 previous fishing seasons.
 All figures should be provided in tonnes.
-Some CCSBT Members use slightly different definitions for the catch that is counted against the allocation, so in the space below the table, clearly define the catch that has been counted against the national allocation:-
+Some CCSBT Members use slightly different definitions for the catch that is counted against the allocation, so in the space below the table, clearly define the catch that has been counted against the national allocation:- crearry acjute the eater that has seen counted against the national allocation.
+National Unfished SBT catch counted against the national allocation (t) SBT allocation Secto r 1 Sec tor 2 Sec tor 3 allocation carried (Long) line) (please e name) (please e name) (t) forward Fishing (excluding to this Actual Catch Actual Catch Actual Catch Season carry- fishing Domestic Against Domestic Against Domestic Against (e.g. 2011/12) forward) season (t) allocation Allocation allocation Allocation allocation Allocation 2015/16 4847 41 4888 4798 2016/17 4737 49 4786 4753 2017/18 4737 0 4737 4598 competitive catch systems this should include details of the process for authorising vessels to catch SBT and how the fishery was monitored for determining when to close the fishery.
+The description provided here should include any operational constraints on effort (both regulatory and voluntary):-

-0

-National Unfished SBT catch counted against the national allocation (t) on (t)

-SBT allocation Sector 1 Sec tor 2 Sec tor 3

-allocation carried (Longline) (N V/A) (N V/A)

-(t) forward

-Fishing (excluding to this Actual Actual Actual

-Season carry- fishing Domestic Catch Against Domestic Catch Against Domestic Catch Against

-(e.g. 2011/12) forward) season (t) allocation Allocation allocation Allocation allocation Allocation

-2014/15 3403 9 3412 3361

-2015/16 4847 41 4888 4798

-2016/17 4737 49 4786 4753

-2017/18 4737 0 4737